balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 When ready, it is important to check if the intersection is within the domain of the current Bézier triangle.
 If not, the intersection would be more accurate when calculated on the appropriate neighbouring triangle.
 To enable this, in this case I return the side index to be considered for a similar calculation process for the neighbouring triangle.
 Since its planar intersection will definitely be outside the underlying triangle, I omit that check to let the function finish.
 TODO figures.

+Following from the algorithm, the intersection point will lie exactly on the Bézier surface.
+The relative accuracy of the intersection (so the distance of the intersection point from the ray, normalized by the shape size) is usually **0.00025**, but in the rare cases of bias divergence it can be as high as **0.03**.

 #### BezierTriangle::getNormal

 This function is used in the previous one to calculate the surface normal in the intersection point.
 I used the principle described in [[3]](#3) to calculate closed-formula barycentric derivatives and use them to calculate two perpendicular surface tangent directions in that point.
 Their cross product gives the desired normal.